-The largest and most famous festival of the Umbria!
+The bigger and most famous festival of the Umbria!

-The Festival was officially born August 23rd, 1973, concerts of Aktuala and Thad Jones & Mel Lewis orchestra, in whose ranks one militant young Dee Dee Bridgewater, at natural theater of Villalago in Piediluco (TR).
-Merit of the efforts of Carlo Pagnotta, Perugino merchant and jazz fan.
+The Festival was officially born August 23rd, 1973, with the concerts of Aktuala and Thad Jones & Mel Lewis Orchestra, in which we found a young Dee Dee Bridgewater.
+The live show, located in the natural theater of Villalago in Piediluco (TR), was organized thanks to the efforts of Carlo Pagnotta, a merchant and a jazz music lover of Perugia.

-The formula of the show for the first years is definitely different than it does today: touring and free, between some of the most beautiful locations in the Green Heart of Italy as well Villalago, Piazza del Popolo in Todi, Piazza IV Novembre in Perugia, the Romano theater in Gubbio, the Albornoz Fortress in Spoleto and Piazza San Francesco in Umbertide.
+The formula of the show in its first years was definitely different than the one it has today: it was a free and itinerant tour of concert, among some of the most beautiful locations of the Green Heart of Italy like Villalago, Piazza del Popolo in Todi, Piazza IV Novembre in Perugia, the Romano theater in Gubbio, the Albornoz Fortress in Spoleto and Piazza San Francesco in Umbertide.

 The success of public was enormous and immediate.
 Too enormous and immediate, so much so that there began to be logistical, organizational and security problems.
 The Umbria was bursting with so many people.
 To say, Count Basie once failed to reach the stage, caught in a traffic jam of people.

-The year '76 was the darker, conditioned by the tension of the Italian 'anni di piombo'.
-And in '77 there was no Umbria Jazz.
-Another edition was organized in '78, but the problems were not gone, indeed.
+The year 1976 was the darker one, conditioned by the tension of the Italian 'anni di piombo'.
+And in 1977 there was no Umbria Jazz.
+Another edition was organized in 1978, but the problems were not gone, indeed.
 And thus a festival that hosted the likes of Dizzy Gillespie, Sarah Vaughan, Art Blakey, Charles Mingus, Gil Evans, Gerry Mulligan, Chet Baker, Cecil Taylor, Archie Shepp, Keith Jarrett and many others, had to stop for 3 years.

 It set off again in 1982.
-Umbria Jazz captures the final format becoming sedentary, settling in the historic center of Perugia, and for the most important concerts, getting with fee.
+Umbria Jazz captures its final format becoming sedentary, settling in the historic center of Perugia, and for the most important concerts, getting with fee.

 And also the billboard changes, not only orthodox jazz but also black music with asides in the pop-rock, as evidenced by the appearances of Elton John, Carlos Santana and Eric Clapton.

-In 1985, the Association Umbria Jazz, which is currently the president Renzo Arbore.
+In 1985, the Umbria Jazz Association was born.
+Currently, its president is Renzo Arbore.

 The heart of Perugia for 10 days becomes a global musical village, where every hour you listen to notes between the medieval buildings and squares.
 A real godsend for fans of good music.
 And not just for them.